ssube/raycast_diffusion/README.md

 # Raycast Diffusion

-> Making Stable Diffusion persistent stable in 3D spaces
+> Making Stable Diffusion persistently stable in 3D spaces

 This is an effort to make Stable Diffusion's output stable in a 3D space, using a persistent latent-space volume to store partially diffused latents and using them to guide future diffusion paths using a combination of MultiDiffusion,